 These are the differentiaters that drove the Z-Ring design process.
 Yes, Z-Rings tend to be lighter than comparative rings, and at the same time, just as stiff (though stiffness is not a function of the teeth.)
-Z-Rings also function like the traditional Narrow-Wide; But, the real advantage is serviceability and potential for extend life.
+The real advantage is serviceability and potential for extend life of the ring.

 Potential?
 Yes.
 Potential is realized when serviceability is brought into action.
 Simply move the chain over one tooth after each chain cleaning and the ring will wear more evenly.
 Unbolt the Z-Ring, rotate it one bolt location and tighten it up every once in a while, and the wear patterns on the ring will more evenly distribute.
 Yes, it takes a little effort, (very little really), but it extends life and preserves function of the ring pretty drastically.